Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 After doing so many things, we’ve realized that we like this and like that.
-So, we’re just gonna continue with that.
+So we’re just going to continue with that.

 Jerry: Very powerful answers.
 They’re matching my experience the same.
-So, the uncertainty and lack of security as an entrepreneur online are if you are just fantasizing about it when you get into that uncertainty and lack of security, it’s tough and it’s lonely lots of times but you’ve got to keep up on the mental strength on it.
+So the uncertainty and lack of security as an entrepreneur online is if you are just fantasizing about it when you get into that uncertainty and lack of security, it’s tough and it’s lonely a lot of times but you’ve got to keep up with the mental strength of it.

 How do you know when to relax a little bit, stop sprinting and prepare for the marathon?